 Rohatsu is the annual commemoration of the Buddha’s Awakening- which is our awakening as well.
-It is marked on December 8th by Zen communities throughout the world and is the most important day of the Zen calendar year.
+It is marked in early December by Zen communities throughout the world and is the most important day of the Zen calendar year.

 We celebrate Rohatsu at Still Mind Zendo with a Rohatsu Practice Period which begins on the Tuesday after Thanksgiving.
 During this time, practitioners are encouraged to extend zazen times, to attend the zendo as often as possible and, in general, to raise awareness about their practice.
 In addition, short teachings of the Buddha are sent to members daily from our teachers and the zendo is decorated in a special way to make us aware of the importance of this time.